croqaz/achaea.js/README.md

 * ll - look at all denizens in the room
 * la - look at all players in the room

+* //note -- send a note on the comms right widget for yourself; Nobody else can see it
+* //remind -- just like the note, but with a delay in seconds, minutes, or hours

-* //stress ITEM - run all kinds of actions on an item, to see what works (twist, turn, push, pull...)
+* //stress ITEM -- run all kinds of actions on an item, to see what works (twist, turn, push, pull...)
-* //quest NPC - say all kinds of questy things to an NPC
+* //quest NPC -- say all kinds of questy things to an NPC

 * //find wares ITEM - find and list all matching items from the DB
 * //find whois NAME - find and list all matching players from the DB